UW women's soccer keeps winning

 Winning seems to come naturally for the University of Washington women's soccer team.

-One of the NCAA appearances came that year, along with 1994, 1995, 1996, 1998, 2001, 2003, 2004, 2008, 2009, 2010, 2012, 2014, 2015, 2019, 2020 and 2024.
+One of the NCAA appearances came that year, along with 1994, 1995, 1996, 1998, 2001, 2003, 2004, 2008, 2009, 2010, 2012, 2014, 2015, 2019, 2020, 2024 and 2025.

-Making the Round of 16 along with those two squads were the Huskies from 2000, 2014 and 2020.
+Making the Round of 16 along with those squads were the Huskies from 2000, 2014 and 2020.

-Other teams making the Round of 32 besides the aforementioned five were the Washington sides from 1994, 1995, 1996, 1998, 2001, 2003, 2008, 2009, 2012, 2015, 2019 and 2024.
+Other teams making the Round of 32 besides the aforementioned six were the Washington sides from 1994, 1995, 1996, 1998, 2001, 2003, 2008, 2009, 2012, 2015, 2019 and 2024.

 The rest only made it as far as the first round, but there were only five Huskies squads that did that.